 - Feel free to double this rib recipe!
 You won’t need to double the cooking liquid, just the spices and the homemade BBQ sauce.
 Pressure cook the ribs for an additional 8 minutes.

-Take a Look At These Other Easy Pressure Cooker Recipes:
+Take A Look At These Other Instant Pot Recipes

 Ingredients